 - The doorphone requires a Doorphone Adaptor, Doorphone, and Door Opener.
-Door openers are not sold by Panasonic; however, they can be purchased from an electronics dealer. - Up to 2 Doorphonees can be connected to a Doorphone Adaptor and utilize the same exchange line. - The Door Opener can be set to open for 15 seconds, 30 seconds, or one minute. - While the Door Opener is functioning, a call from another Doorphone on the same Doorphone adaptor cannot be answered.
+Door openers are not sold by Panasonic; however, they can be purchased from an electronics dealer. - Up to 2 Doorphones can be connected to a Doorphone Adaptor and utilize the same trunk. - The Door Opener can be set to open for 15 seconds, 30 seconds, or one minute.

+While the Door Opener is functioning, a call from another Doorphone on the same Doorphone Adaptor cannot be answered.

-• The exchange line connected to the Doorphone Adaptor must be set to dial pulse (DP).
+• The trunk connected to the Doorphone Adaptor must be set to dial pulse (DP).